 Thriving Families, Safer Children (TFSC)

-Kentucky was selected as a jurisdiction in 2021, and is a collaboration of statewide partners, including individuals with lived experience, rethinking child welfare by creating conditions for strong, healthy communities where families are supported, and children are free from harm.
+Kentucky was chosen as a TFSC site in 2021.
+The state’s project is a partnership of organizations and individuals across Kentucky, including people with lived experience.
+Together, they are rethinking the child welfare system by working to create strong, healthy communities where families are supported and children are safe from harm.

-The following priorities align with the overarching values and goals of the national movement focused on the promotion of family and community wellbeing:
+The following priorities support the goals of the national TFSC movement and focus on family and community well-being:

-- Development of a robust network of community-based prevention supports.
+- Build a strong network of local prevention services.

-- Creation of formalized structures to serve families “screened out” by the Kentucky Department for Community Based Services.
+- Create support systems for families who are “screened out” by the Kentucky Department for Community Based Services.

 Safety Net & Economic Supports

-Safety Net services are initiated for former Kentucky Transitional Assistance Program (KTAP) recipients, who have total gross income at or below 200 percent of federal poverty level, when no longer eligible for KTAP benefits due to being sanctioned for three months for not participating in the Kentucky Works Program or due to benefit time limitations.
+Safety Net services are available for former Kentucky Transitional Assistance Program (KTAP) recipients whose total gross income is at or below 200% of the federal poverty level.
+These services are offered when individuals are no longer eligible for KTAP due to reaching the time limit for benefits or being disqualified for three months because they did not take part in the Kentucky Works Program.

 State and Regional Prevention Collaboratives

-The goal of Community Response is to strengthen families, prevent child abuse and neglect, and reduce future reports to DCBS.
-Reduction of future reports to DCBS allows child welfare staff to focus on the most critical safety issues.
+The goal of Community Response is to strengthen families, prevent child abuse and neglect, and lower the number of future reports to DCBS.
+When there are fewer reports, child welfare workers can focus on the most critical safety issues.

 Incarcerated Caregiver Program

-DPCW in partnership with Gateway Children’s Services and Montgomery County Regional Jail, provide services to children and families of incarcerated individuals housed in the same 5 county area.
-There are approximately 120 inmates at any given point in time that could be eligible for the program.
+The Division for Public Community Welfare (DPCW), in partnership with Gateway Children’s Services and Montgomery County Regional Jail, provides services to children and families of incarcerated individuals in a five-county area.
+At any given time, about 120 inmates may be eligible for this program.

-Research indicates that the incarceration of one or both parents negatively affects a child’s Adverse Childhood Experiences (ACE) score, which in turn can have negative long-term effects on a child’s mental and physical health later in life.
-An estimated 40% of children who have been in foster care have had one or more incarcerated parents.
+Research shows that having one or both parents incarcerated can increase a child’s Adverse Childhood Experiences (ACE) score.
+This higher ACE score is linked to long-term negative effects on a child’s mental and physical health.
+Studies estimate that 40% of children in foster care have had at least one incarcerated parent.

-Children of incarcerated parents often go on to experience depression, complex trauma, low self-esteem, suicidal ideation, obesity, homelessness, and so many other negative life effects.
-Both front line physical health and mental health professionals play a key role in helping children get through the experience of having an incarcerated parent.
+Children with incarcerated parents often face challenges such as depression, complex trauma, low self-esteem, suicidal thoughts, obesity, homelessness, and other serious issues.
+Front line physical and mental health professionals play a vital role in helping children through this difficult experience.

 Parent Engagement Meetings

-In Parent Engagement Meeting served counties, Family Resource Center Coordinators refer children ages 5-11 years of age at risk for educational neglect due to absenteeism.
+In counties served by the Parent Engagement Meeting program, Family Resource Center Coordinators refer children ages 5 to 11 who are at risk of educational neglect due to absenteeism.

 The program is available in the following counties: